yutiansut/crate/blackbox/docs/general/ddl/data-types.rst

 ................

-An interval literal represents a span of time and can be either a :ref:`year-month-literal` or :ref:`day-time-literal` literal.
+An interval literal represents a span of time and can be either a :ref:`year-month-literal`, :ref:`day-time-literal` literal.
 The generic literal synopsis defined as following

 ::